‘This is an attack on HBCUs’: Bomb threats continue as FBI investigation hits six months

 “I just couldn’t comprehend why anybody would even think of doing this,” said Thomas.

-President Frederick added that the university needs extra resources from law enforcement to solve these threats.
+President Frederick added that the university needs extra resources from law enforcement to deal with these threats.

 But some students say they also want more from federal leaders.

-“It’s a political and social climate that we’re going through, address it so people know that this isn’t okay, and it shouldn’t be happening,” said Taylor.
+“It’s a political and social climate that we’re going through.
+Address it so people know that this isn’t OK, and it shouldn’t be happening,” said Taylor.

 The U.S. Department of Education is also offering grants to HBCUs affected by these bomb threats for additional security and mental health support.